SSME Nozzle results

 8) Specify the units of analysis as MKS (meter-newton-seconds), CGS (centimeter-newton-seconds), IPS (inch-pound-seconds) and FPS (foot-pound-seconds).

-9) Enlarge all plots for easy data reduction and output all data to a color printer.
+9) Enlarge all plots for easy data reduction and output all data and plots to a color printer.

 11) Fast solution - most analyses completed in less than 15 seconds.